ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Ledger Requirements

-There are many different candidate verifiable datat structures that may be used to implement the ledger, such as historical Merkle Trees, sparse Merkle Trees, full blockchains, and many other variants.
+There are many different candidate verifiable data structures that may be used to implement the ledger, such as historical Merkle Trees, sparse Merkle Trees, full blockchains, and many other variants.
 SCITT requires the ledger to support concise receipts (i.e. whose size grows at most logarithmically in the number of entries in the ledger).
 This does not necessarily rule out blockchains as a ledger, but may necessitate advanced receipt schemes that use arguments of knowledge and other verifiable computing techniques.

-Since the details of how to verify a receipt are specific to the data strcture, we do not specify any particular ledger format in this document.
+Since the details of how to verify a receipt are specific to the data structure, we do not specify any particular ledger format in this document.
 Instead, we propose two initial formats for ledgers in [draft-birkholw-scitt-receipts] using historical and sparse Merkle Trees.
 Beyond the format of receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the ledger:

 #### Finality